 It may be helpful to know that you will not be required to disclose your sexual orientation to anyone, unless you choose to do so.
 Regardless of how you feel about your sexuality - still questioning, closeted, or totally "out" - you are entitled to the same sensitive treatment heterosexual survivors should receive.

 If you suspect or know that the assailant knew you were lesbian, gay, bisexual, transgender or questioning, you may want to report the assailant to the Hate Crime National Hotline 206-350-HATE (4283).

 Above all, it is important to remember that the assault is not your fault.
 This may be hard to acknowledge if you are coming to terms with your sexuality or gender identification, or if the assailant indicated that he/she knew of your orientation.
 Remember, you have the right to services that are non-judgmental and to surround yourself with those who can emotionally support you through the healing process.
 There are on-campus resources that can help.
-Call University Psychological Services or the SRVSS Office at 330-672-8016.
+Call Counseling and Psychological Services at 330-672-2487 or SRVSS at 330-672-8016.